 Times have never been better for the best camcorders – with 4K cameras now being available at every price point.
 More and more people are realizing that having a device that is dedicated and designed for shooting movies – and have a big zoom built in – often means, when choosing the best camera for video, a camcorder a much better choice than a multi-purpose camera or smartphone.

-There's plenty to consider if you're shopping for a camcorder, with the market ranging all the way from budget-friendly family models to professional pieces of kit that are almost good enough for broadcast productions.
+There's plenty to consider if you're shopping for a camcorder, with the market ranging all the way from budget-friendly consumer camcorder to professional camcorders for TV broadcast journalism and documentary filmmaking.

-That's why we're here.
-We've put together a list of what we reckon to be the best camcorders available on the market right now.
+We've put together a list of what we reckon are the best camcorders available on the market right now.
 From small, self-contained shooters designed for holidays and day-to-day casual shooting, to the best and latest 4K camcorders that produce footage of superior quality, there should be something for all users – and all budgets!

 If you're considering returning to the world of camcorders for the first time after adventures many years ago with 8mm and VHS-C tape, you may be wondering why you need one at all, when there's a perfectly functional camera built into a device that you have with you at all times.
 The key advantage of a camcorder over a camera phone is that you tend to get a big optical zoom lens built in, meaning you can get closer to your subjects without compromising the quality of your picture.
 This is particularly useful for shooting sports and wildlife, and is also something that sets camcorders apart from the best action cameras.

 Of course, camcorders are not the only choice for videographers.
 The best 4K cameras for filmmaking have the advantage of not only providing a gorgeous picture, but also offering the capacity for the user to swap lenses.
 The best cinema cameras, meanwhile, are designed more for professionals and come with a price-tag to match; content creators working on their lonesome will likely be more interested in the best cameras for vlogging.